How To Get A Matte Finish On Resin

 Gently sand the cured resin surface using the selected fine-grit sandpaper.
 The goal is to break up the smooth, glossy surface by creating tiny abrasions or scuffs.
 This process helps diffuse light, giving the resin a matte appearance.

-After sanding, thoroughly clean the surface to remove any sanding residue or dust with a lint free wipe.
+After sanding, clean the surface to remove any sanding residue or dust with a lint free wipe.

 2. Brush On Matte Coating